Elimination Communication & Diaper-free

 For babies ages 0-18 months old, “diaper-free” does not necessarily mean the absence of diapers.
 It doesn’t mean what most people initially think: that babies are left naked to pee and poop wherever, whenever.

-In fact, most babies who are ECed are out of daytime diapers by 9-14 months.
+In fact, most of our babies who are ECed are out of daytime diapers by 9-14 months.
 Many will only poop in the potty, starting as early as 0-4 months old.
 Many choose to use that diaper as a “back-up” during times of the day when they don’t EC their baby (this is called Part Time Elimination Communication, a very popular option).
 A few even choose underwear instead of diapers from day one.

 But…the thing that all diaper-free babies have in common is that none of these babies are confined to diapers full-time, and certainly not for a whole 3 years (the current US national average for potty training completion).

 For toddlers over 18 months in age, “diaper-free” simply means that they are done with diapers.
 In this case, they wear what we grown-ups wear: underwear and clothing.
 They’ve been potty trained, and at earlier ages than misinformed “experts” tell us it’s okay.
 Toddlers need not wait til they’re ready (EC states they are born ready)…it is more about capability, and all babies and children are born with capabilities we didn’t realize existed.
+See my favorite 18+ months resource here.

 Some Love from Our Readers